Jwilli123/superbowl-sql-project/README.md

 ```

 ## Future Improvements
 - Extend the analysis to include additional statistics, such as the average number of touchdowns or turnovers.
-These statistics could be calculated by aggregating data from individual games and dividing by the total number of games.
-They are relevant as they provide deeper insights into team performance and game dynamics over the years.
+These stats could provide deeper insight into team performance and game dynamics over the years.
-- Develop a web-based interface or dashboard to visualize the results of the analysis using tools like Flask or Django for the backend and React or Chart.js for the frontend.
-- Incorporate interactive features in the dashboard, such as filters for specific teams, years, or statistics.
+- Develop a Tableau dashboard to visualize trends, game outcomes, and team performance over time in a more interactive and user-friendly way.
+- Incorporate filters in the Tableau dashboard to allow users to explore data by team, year, or MVPs, etc.
+- Add more historical or play-by-play data to enhance the analysis with metrics like total yards, turnovers, or time of possession.

 ## License
 This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
 This license permits reuse, modification, and distribution of the project, provided that proper attribution is given to the original author.